wilsonify/wilsonify.github.io/content/recipes/CHOCOLATEDIPPED TANGERINES55.md

 ## Instructions
 1 Peel the fruit and break them up into segments.
 Try to get all that white pith off because

-that shit will taste bitter.
+that    will taste bitter.
 Lay the segments on a baking sheet lined with wax paper in some

 kind of order.